Last Updated on July 28, 2022

 Get The Right Gear

 For your first time camping, stick to the basics.
 There really is no reason to go all out on fancy equipment that seasoned campers would invest in.
 We still stick to the basics, because really, we are a pretty simple family.
 The most important of those basics is your tent.
 Pick a tent that is simple to set up; let’s make sure that this will not be your last time camping!
 When it comes to a tent, size does matter.
 Select a tent that is slightly larger than what you require for a little extra comfort.
-This summer we will actually have to upgrade our tent, now that we are a family of six.
-We upgraded to an eight-person tent.
+As a family of six, we use this eight-person tent.
 If you do not need one quite as big, take a look at a four-person tent.
 Also, you likely will not want to sleep with your sleeping bag directly on the ground, or you will wake up feeling sore.
 Find a sleeping camping pad, or for extra luxury, an air mattress.

 Also, headlamps may look a little silly, but once you get over that, they are the most convenient to be hands-free in the dark — especially if you need to wander to the washroom!